-- iii. there were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2020; and - iv. the disclosure requirements relating to holdings as well as dealings in specified bank notes were applicable for the period from November 8, 2016 to December 30, 2016, which are not relevant to these standalone financial statements.
+- at 31 March 2021, as required under the applicable law or Ind AS, for material foreseeable losses, if any, on longterm contracts including derivative contracts; - iv. there has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company during the year ended 31 March 2021; and - v. the disclosure requirements relating to holdings as well as dealings in specified bank notes were applicable for the period from 8 November 2016 to 30 December 2016, which are not relevant to these standalone financial statements.
 Hence, reporting under this clause is not applicable.

-For Walker Chandiok & Co LLP
+For Walker Chandiok& Co LLP